James F. Wood

 Wood has 30 years of experience in the power industry.
 Between 1996 and 2001, he served as president and COO of the Babcock & Wilcox Co., and executive vice president of McDermott International, Inc., its parent.
 Prior to that, he was president of WTI International, Inc. and senior vice president and general manager of Wheelabrator Environmental Systems, Inc., both subsidiaries of Wheelabrator Technologies, Inc. His international experience includes periods of residency in Italy, India, Colombia, Belgium, and the Czech Republic.
 He represented the U.S. as a delegate to the 1995 Presidential Mission on Sustainable Energy and Trade to China.

 He has accepted federal appointments to the National Coal Council, a Department of Energy senior advisory committee serving the U.S. secretary of energy and the U.S.-Egypt Presidents' Council, an advisory body to the U.S. vice president during the Clinton administration.
-He is a trustee of Clarkson University and an ASME Fellow.
+He completed 20-years as a trustee of Clarkson University and is an ASME Fellow.

 Wood received his bachelor's in chemical engineering from Clarkson University and his MBA with a concentration in international finance from Kent State University.